-Labour economics: minimum wages, employment protection legislation, disability and labour market programmes.
+Labour economics: minimum wages, employment protection legislation, psychic disorders, labour market programmes.

 Among the questions that Per Skedinger tries to answer with his research:

-- What are the effects from minimum wages on employment, unemployment and self-employment among marginal groups, such as young people and refugee immigrants?
+- What are the effects from collectively agreed minimum wages on employment and wage dynamics among marginal groups, such as young people and refugee immigrants?

 - Can psychic disorders among young people be explained by their having difficulties on the labour market?

 Very little is known about the complex minimum wage systems in the countries where minimum wages are set through collective bargaining between employers and unions, i.e., the Scandinavian countries, Austria, Germany, Italy and Switzerland.
-The aim of this project.is to provide information about the levels and differentiation of minimum wages in Sweden, examine the effects of minimum wages on employment and other outcomes and to discuss possible consequences of increasing competition from low-wage countries, including the new EU member states.
+The aim of this project.is to provide information about the levels and differentiation of minimum wages in Sweden, examine the effects of minimum wages on employment, wage dynamics and other outcomes.